 Authorization policy describes how access to protected resources is governed.
-Historically, policy has mapped tuples of identities and objects to collections of rights according to some system model [25].
-Policies give the supported systems a road-map to operation, and allow administrators to develop a coherent strategy for protecting the environment.
+Historically, these policies have mapped identities to collections of rights over sets of objects according to some system model [23].
+Policies give the supported systems a road-map to operation, and allow administrators to develop coherent strategy for protecting the environment.

 Policy technologies have evolved in lock-step with the networks and environments they support.
-For example, novel access control models deal with the complexity of managing the large and fluid environments (e.g., RBAC [24]) or address the requirements of specific information models (e.g., lattice [2, 23]).
-Similarly, evolving policy infrastructures address widely distributed systems (e.g., KeyNote [5]) or arbitrate the policies of multiple end-points [16, 14].
+For example, novel access control models deal with the complexity of managing the large and fluid environments (e.g., RBAC [22]) or address the requirements of specific information models (e.g., lattice [1, 21]).
+Similarly, evolving policy infrastructures address widely distributed systems (e.g., KeyNote [4]) or arbitrate the policies of multiple endpoints [14, 12].
 These and many other works have served to increase the flexibility and ease with which access to protected resources is managed.

-Context is increasingly used by policy infrastructures to allow environmental factors to influence how and when policy is enforced.
+Context is increasingly used by policy infrastructures to allow environmental factors to influence when and how policy is enforced.
 When specified in an authorization policy, context defines the conditions that must (or must not) hold for the policy to be applied.
-For example, the following context definition (from [22]), defines context associated with a print queue.
+For example, the following context definition (from [20]), defines context associated with a print queue.
 This context evaluates the status of a print queue by asking the local_manager if the print queue is less than 20% of its maximum capacity.
-Note that how this context is evaluated may be complex: an authority must be contacted (presumably using some secure means), and the result must be transformed (check whether the queue size less than 20%).
+Note that how this context is evaluated may be complex: an authority must be contacted (presumably using some secure means), and the result must be transformed (check whether queue size less than 20%).
 A policy using this context might regulate print job submission based on this context.
 Hence, authorization policy (and indirectly context) is used to regulate the print queue length.

 Token Type: printer_load

 Defining Authority: local_manager

-Value: < 20%
+Value : < 20%

 Context is modeled throughout as parameterized functions called conditions.
-Traditional conditions used in authorization policy simply poll local state variables (e.g., values recorded in the KeyNote action environment [7]).
-Recently, policy systems have begun to embrace more semantically rich conditions [18].
+Traditional conditions used in authorization policy simply poll local state variables (e.g., test values recorded in the KeyNote action environment [6]).
+Recently, policy systems have begun to embrace more semantically rich conditions [16].
 Such conditions can test the state of the environment, presence of qualified or authorized entities, or perform complex algorithms (e.g., query and interpret print queue length).
 However, existing implementations of these conditions are largely ad hoc: each new condition is typically hard coded in policy evaluating software.

 This paper considers context requirements and services in authorization policy.
 We begin by classifying the use, properties, and security requirements of context evaluation.
-While context is
+While context is represented and obtained by contemporary policy infrastructures in vastly different ways, these classi-